objectionary/news.eolang.org/_posts/2022/07/2022-07-15-placing-and-unplacing.md

 This configuration will ensure that only `EOorg/EOeolang/EOfoo/**` files will stay in `target/classes` before the JAR is packaged.
-Also, if for some magic reason `EOorg/EOeolang/**.class` will remain their, they will also be deleted.
+Also, if for some magic reason `EOorg/EOeolang/**.class` files remain there, they will also be deleted.

 First, only what is mentioned in `keepBinaries` will stay.
 Second, what is mentioned in `removeBinaries` will be deleted.

-I think it's a good practice to use `keepBinaries` option in your library, just to be safe and sure that nothing aside from your compiled atoms get into the JAR.
+I think it's a good practice to use the `keepBinaries` option in your library, just to be safe and sure that nothing aside from your compiled atoms gets into the JAR.